Welcome to Waccabuc Country Club

 Other Clubhouse premises - Appropriate "club casual" attire may be worn.

-Club casual attire implies collared shirts (regular, mock and turtleneck) and pants or dress shorts for men, and comparable attire for women.
-Shirttails should be tucked in and belts worn.
-Dress sandals are allowed for women (men may wear dress sandals during the day only.)
-Members and their guests may also wear golf or tennis shoes and tennis attire on the Terrace, in the Tap Room, and in the Bar during lunch service.
+Lunch: Members and their guests may also wear golf or tennis shoes and tennis attire on the Terrace, in the Tap Room, and in the Bar during lunch service.

 Terrace